 Finally, you need to think about how often you plan to fly home or post things abroad.
 These can both be super expensive from Ireland.
 Infamous budget airline Ryanair is actually based in Dublin, but these flights only take you within Europe.
 If you’re coming from further afield it will cost you more (as will postage).

 Insurance for Living in Ireland

 Ireland is a pretty safe country but accidents can happen.
 The crime rate fluctuates in Dublin, and there are plenty of places you can injure yourself along the hiking trails.
-We’ve already mentioned SafetyWing – who offer health insurance for expats and digital nomads across the globe.
+I’ve already mentioned SafetyWing – which offers private health insurance for expats and digital nomads across the globe.
 You’ll also need to consider other types of insurance.